cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ### Step 4: Serve the image

-You can now let your clusters use the image that we've built based on the CloudNativePG operand images.
+You can now use the image that we've built for your clusters.

 ## Deep dive into the Bake and Dockerfile